 The chief officer of Industry Regulation of Malaysian Communications and Multimedia Commission (MCMC) emphasized that the app development industry in Malaysia was still underdeveloped due to the lack of understanding of the market (The Star, 2013).
-This possibly drives the low acceptance rate of locally developed apps
+This possibly drives the low acceptance rate of locally developed apps in Malaysia (Eu, 2011).
+Furthermore, it is difficult for developers to develop a mobile app, owing to the different hardware specifications such as the memory size, screen size, and processing capacity (Rodriguez-Sanchez et al., 2013).

-Industrial Management & Data Systems Vol. 115 No. 7, 2015 pp. 1269-1291 © Emerald Group Publishing Limited 02635577 DOI 10.1108/IMIS-01-2015-0028
+Industrial Management & Data Systems Vol. 115 No. 7, 2015 pp. 1269-1291 © Emerald Group Publishing Limited 0263-5577 DOI 10.1108/IMDS-01-2015-0028